quants-book/CSV_Files/Team assignment.md

 ### Task

-Answer the three questions proposed at the end of the case, explaining briefly how have did you obtain your results.
+Answer the three questions proposed at the end of the case, explaining briefly how did you obtain your results.

 ### Submission